RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII] Emitter: Results

 \subsection{Sample Selection}

 The goal of this work is to explore the stellar properties of $z\geq5.5$ galaxies.
 We start from the sample defined in \cite{Salmon2020}, which consists of 321 \emph{HST}-selected galaxy candidates with a best-fit $z\geq5.5$.
-Objects in this sample were required to have a median or peak in photometric redshift \mbox{$P(z)$} at \mbox{$z \geq 5.5$} in at least one of the redshift-fitting codes used, a \mbox{$>3\sigma$} detection in F160W, stellarity of \mbox{$<98\%$}, and (Y-J) color $> 0.45$ (to filter out brown dwarfs).
+Objects in this sample were required to have a median or peak in photometric redshift \mbox{$P(z)$} at \mbox{$z \geq 5.5$} in at least one of the redshift-fitting codes used, a \mbox{$>3\sigma$} detection in F160W, stellarity of \mbox{$<98\%$} (excluding point sources), and (Y-J) color $> 0.45$ (both to filter out lower redshift galaxies and brown dwarfs).
 The objects also passed an extensive visual inspection process where they were vetted for diffraction spikes, transients, detector edge noise, and other image artifacts (see \citealp{Salmon2020} for more details).

 We were able to successfully extract fluxes or flux upper limits in magnitude for 207 galaxies from \emph{Spitzer}/IRAC observations using the process described in Section \ref{fluxextract}.
-The remaining 113 galaxies were too crowded by bright neighboring sources, usually cluster members.
-Most objects for which we could not extract a \textit{Spitzer}/IRAC flux were within $\sim$30" of the cluster center.
+The remaining 114 galaxies were too crowded by bright neighboring sources, usually cluster members.
+Most objects for which we could not extract a \textit{Spitzer}/IRAC flux were within $\sim$1" of a cluster member or other bright ($<17$ AB mag) galaxy.
 For a flux to be considered reliable, we require that the residual (model - image) pixels be centered close to zero with the exception of artifacts from bright objects.
 The galaxies which were rejected generally showed a large over-subtraction or an obvious artifact in the residual.

+Of the objects rejected from the sample, their apparent magnitudes, luminosities, and magnifications span a similar range as that of the entire sample.
+From this, we conclude that we are not biasing our sample by removing these galaxies.

 Of the objects with reliable photometry, 96 have at least one IRAC detection of S/N $>1$.
 The overall redshift distribution did not change significantly from the \textit{HST}-only distribution (Figure 6 in \citealp{Salmon2020}), though 23 galaxies now have significant peaks in redshift at $z<4$.
 In our analyses, we focus mostly on our final high redshift candidate sample, but discuss the demoted objects further below.